liamsmith3194/otter-hockey/README.md

 - A convenient search bar is placed in the centre of the screen.
 - On the right side features ‘My Account’ button containing a dropdown including register and login etc.
 - The shopping trolley icon links to the user's basket, which shows the total amount already added.
-- The navigation bar sits below the search bar on its own row, centred and spanning half the width of the screen.
+- The navigation bar sits below the search bar on its own row, centered and spanning half the width of the screen.
 - The free delivery offer also spans across the width of the page but uses a black background and white text, contrasting nicely against the grey on white.
 - The vast majority of pages follow a similar theme in terms of page title and subheading(s) if there is one.